JeremyChabert/ui5overview/Helloworld.md

 Finally, we have the `MessageStrip` component, the one we looked for with some of its properties.
 If you look closely in the header bar, you'll see a big blue button `API reference`.
 This will direct you to the API reference of this component and you'll be able to see all its features and how to use them

-Rule of thumb:
+>Rule of thumb:
+>

-- A component will always start with an Uppercase letter
+> - A component will always start with an Uppercase letter
-- An aggregation of a component will always start with a lowercase letter
+> - An aggregation of a component will always start with a lowercase letter

 Let's get back to our webapp.